Lagria hirta

-Lagria hirta is a species of beetles in the family Tenebrionidae.
+Lagria hirta is a species of beetle in the family Tenebrionidae.

 Etymology

 The species name hirta comes from the Latin hirtus meaning rough hair or rough wool, referring to the coarse, fuzzy appearance of the beetle.

 Distribution

-This species is present in Europe, in North Africa (Algeria, Morocco), in Russia (Western and Eastern Siberia), in Israel, Turkey, Iran, Iraq, Kazakhstan, Turkmenistan, Uzbekistan and Tajikistan.
+This species is present in Europe, in North Africa (Algeria, Morocco), in Russia (Western and Eastern Siberia), in Israel, Turkey, Iran, Iraq, Paraguay, Kazakhstan, Turkmenistan, Uzbekistan and Tajikistan.

 Habitat

-It prefers areas with sandy soils.
-It can be found in open woods, in deciduous forests, in forest clearings, forest edges, in grasslands and wet meadows, but also in dry valleys and wet areas.
+L. hirta prefers areas with sandy soils.
+It can be found in open woods, deciduous forests, forest clearings, forest edges, grasslands, and wet meadows, but also in dry valleys and wet areas.

 Description

 Lagria hirta can reach a length of 7–8 mm.
 These beetles have a soft and elongated body and a head and thorax brown or shiny black.
 The relatively elongated elytra are yellowish-brown and covered by dense fine light yellowish-brown hairs.
 The rest of the body is also hairy, but they are less clearly visible.
-Antennae, underside of body and legs are black.
-The eyes are remarkably large and round.
-Antennae are composed with eleven segments.
+L. hirtas antennae, underside of body and legs are black.
+This species has eyes, large and round.
+Antennae are composed of eleven segments.

 The elytra of the females are more extended backward than in the males and the female's abdomen looks from above wider than in the males.
 The male, in addition to its slimmer body, is distinguished from the females by their larger eyes and by the length of the last segment of the antennae, which is nearly twice the corresponding segment in the female.
 The hind wings are transparent.